AdiThakker/AdiThakker.github.io/_posts/2022-05-03-Integrate-Azure-DevOps-Pipelines-Via-Powershell.md

 summary:    This post explores how to automate Azure DevOps pipelines via its Powershell module
 categories: Azure DevOps, Powershell
 ---
-This post is going to be really short 😊.

-If you read the [last]({{site.url}}/Integrate-Azure-DevOps-Pipelines-Via-Code) post, we saw how you can integrate Azure DevOps via its [.NET Client Libraries](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/dotnet-client-libraries?view=azure-devops) to automate task import into our CI/CD pipelines.
+If you read the [last]({{site.url}}/Integrate-Azure-DevOps-Pipelines-Via-Code) post, we saw how you can integrate Azure DevOps via its [.NET Client Libraries](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/dotnet-client-libraries?view=azure-devops) to automate task import (from Task Groups) into our CI/CD pipelines.

-Now since I mentioned another [VSTeam Powershell](https://github.com/MethodsAndPractices/vsteam) option  as well, in this post we will see how to automate atleast one of those earlier tasks using it.
+You must have noticed, that I mentioned another alternative [VSTeam Powershell](https://github.com/MethodsAndPractices/vsteam) as well, in this post we will see how to automate atleast one of the task import automation via it.

 If you read through the VSTeam's link, the first thing we have to do is download that module.
 So lets get started...